HonraVT/PushFilter/README.md

 - Using another account, send a private message to the account with web push enabled or wait for an alert.

-- Await a POST request from Xenforo.
+- Observe a POST request from Xenforo.

 Dependency: requests (pip install requests)
 """"